Aaron Milton

-Aaron Milton (born May 26, 1992) is a Canadian football running back.
-He was drafted by the Edmonton Eskimos in the second round of the 2014 CFL Draft.
-He played CIS football at the University of Toronto and attended Sinclair Secondary School in Whitby, Ontario.
+Aaron Milton (born May 26, 1992) is a Canadian former professional football running back.
+He was selected by the Edmonton Eskimos in the second round of the 2014 CFL draft.
+He played CIS football at the University of Toronto.

-Early years
+Early life

-Milton played high school football at Sinclair Secondary School.
+Milton played high school football at attended Sinclair Secondary School in Whitby, Ontario.
 He earned athlete of the year honours three times and football most valuable player honours twice.

 College career

 Milton played for the Toronto Varsity Blues from 2010 to 2013.
 He played in six games his freshman year in 2010, rushing for 247 yards and two touchdowns while recording nineteen receptions for 139 yards.
 He also punted nine times.
 Milton appeared in eight games in 2011, rushing for 524 yards and two touchdowns while catching twelve passes for 188 yards.
 He didn't play in 2012.
 He played in eight games his senior season in 2013, rushing for 603 yards and one touchdown while also totaling nine receptions for 62 yards.
 Milton also completed a 30-yard pass attempt to Alex Pierzchalski on a trick play that went for a touchdown in 2013.